Sol Kimel

 Salo "Sol" Kimel (סול קימל; 7 October 1928 – 14 August 2021) was an Israeli chemical physicist.
-He was a professor at Technion – Israel Institute of Technology and performed research into biomedical applications of lasers.
+He was a professor at Technion – Israel Institute of Technology between 1977 and 1997 and performed research into biomedical applications of lasers.

 Biography

 Kimel was born on 7 October 1928 in Berlin, Brandenburg, Prussia, Germany.
-During his childhood in Amsterdam, the Netherlands, he was friends with Anne Frank.
-In 1942, his mother was taken in a Nazi razzia.
-Kimel subsequently went into hiding on a farm.
-In early 1945 the farm was raided by Nazi authorities and Kimel was sent to Westerbork transit camp where he remained until the liberation of the camp on 12 April 1945.
-In 1960 he obtained his PhD in physics from the University of Amsterdam under professor Jan Ketelaar with a thesis titled: "Optical dispersion of gases in the infrared region : the dispersion through the first overtone band of HCI".
+His mother was Eva-Kimel Goldberg.
+His parents split in 1930 and Kimel together with his mother moved in with her sister and her family in Amsterdam, the Netherlands, while his father remained in Berlin.
+After being in kindergarten for two years he attended a Montessori school for six years.
+During his childhood in Amsterdam he was friends with Anne Frank.
+In November 1942, his mother was taken in a Nazi razzia and sent to Sobibor extermination camp where she died.
+Kimel and his family subsequently went into hiding on a farm.
+In early 1945 the farm was raided by Nazi authorities, the farmer and Kimel's uncle were killed, and Kimel was sent to Westerbork transit camp where he remained until the liberation of the camp on 12 April 1945.